Schareazar/AkademiaQA-JavaDlaTestera-Selenium/README.md

-This is a small Selenium project using Java created by following additional section of https://java.akademiaqa.pl course.
+This is a small Selenium tests project using Java created by following bonus section of https://java.akademiaqa.pl course.